driessene/acoustic_camera/readme.md

 - y_label - str: The Y label of the plot.
 - num_points - int: The number of points per line.
 Should match .shape[0] of incoming data if a matrix of length of the data if a vector.
 - num_lines - int: The number of lines to draw.
 Should match .shape[1] of incoming data if a matrix, or simply one if the data is a vector.
 - interval - float: The delay in seconds between frame updates.
-Should match the period of data arrivals to the port (blocksize / samplerate)
+Should match the period of data arrivals to the port (blocksize / samplerate).
 - x_data - np.array: If provided, use this as the x-axis data component.
 If not provided, it is 0 to num_points.
-- x_extent - tuple: If provided, show this range on the x-axis by cropping
+- x_extent - tuple: If provided, show this range on the x-axis by cropping.
-- y_extent - tuple: If provided, show this range on the y-axis by cropping
+- y_extent - tuple: If provided, show this range on the y-axis by cropping.

 ### Methods
-- show: Show the plot.
+- show - static: Show the plot.
 This is a blocking methods.
 Call it at the end of your script.

 ## PolarPlotter - Stage
 Similar to LienPlotter, but plots (theta, radius) rather than (x, y).